onanypoint/epfl-semester-project-biaxialnn/README.md

 ```
 pitch_lowerBound        #   Minimum midi pitch number taken into account during
                             the processing phase.
 If a note lower than that is
-                            encountered, a warning will be shown.
+                            encountered, it will be discarded and a warning
+                            will be shown.

 pitch_upperBound        #   Maximum midi pitch number taken into account.

 measure_quantization    #   In how many timestep a measure is divided into.
 By
                             default it is 16 meaning that each quarter note is
                             "subdivided" into four.
 Making the 16th note the
-                            shortes note representable.
+                            shortest note representable.

 batch_size              #   Number of score segment to process in parallel
                             during the training phase.
 Be aware that the bigger